kyverno/website/content/en/Community/_index.md

 **Checklist before becoming a Contributor**

-- Have at least 3 PRs successfully merged for any repositories under the Kyverno organization
+- Have at least five (5) PRs successfully merged for any repositories under the Kyverno organization
 - Member of the kyverno channel on Kubernetes and/or CNCF Slack
 - Attended one (1) Contributors Meeting as documented
 - Registered for the Kyverno [mailing list](https://groups.google.com/g/kyverno)